Thursday, January 05, 2023

 The main nave of the Cathedral

-The ceilings were already destroyed because of the leaking.
-Whenever it rained the janitor had to mop the floor right away as church goers might slip and fall.
+The ceilings had already been damaged by persistent leaks.
+Whenever it rained, the janitor had to mop the floor immediately to prevent churchgoers from slipping and falling.
 Water also flowed down the stairs from the bell tower.
-At the meeting room at the back of the church altar, the ceilings were also destroyed and rainwater cascaded freely.
+In the meeting room behind the altar, the ceilings were likewise destroyed, and rainwater cascaded freely inside.

 The state of the roofing of the Cathedral

-The first thing that was repaired was the roofing system.
-The contractor availed of for the repair of the roofing was the Amis Industrial Development of Victor Amistoso from Manila.
-He used a privately discovered and owned system of waterproofing and lamination system to seal all the leaking parts of the roof.
-Since the most of the roofings were still durable except for some parts, this system was availed of instead of replacing the whole roof with a new one.
+The first priority was the repair of the roofing system.
+The contractor engaged for the work was Amis Industrial Development, owned by Victor Amistoso of Manila.
+He used a proprietary waterproofing and lamination system that he had developed to seal all the leaking portions of the roof.
+Since most parts of the roofing were still structurally sound, except for a few sections, this method was chosen instead of replacing the entire roof with a new one.

 The half part of the Cathedral Rectory